Non-decomposability of the de Rham complex and non-semisimplicity of the Sen operator: Introduction

 Here $E[p]\otimes_{\bF_p}\bF_{p^2}^{\oplus p}$ is the product of $2p$ copies of the $p$-torsion group scheme $E[p]$, and the discrete group $SL_p(\bF_{p^2})$ acts on it via the tautological representation on $\bF_{p^2}^{\oplus p}$.

-We do not apply formula (\ref{intro: main extension class formula}) to the stack $BG$ directly, but rather study the conjugate spectral sequence of an auxiliary quotient stack by applying Theorem \ref{intro: general cosimplicial} to equivariant Hodge and de Rham cohomology of the abelian scheme $E^{\times d}$ for a certain $d$, with respect to a certain discrete group.
+We do not apply formula (\ref{intro: main extension class formula}) to the stack $BG$ directly, but rather study the conjugate spectral sequence of an auxiliary quotient stack by applying Theorem \ref{intro: general cosimplicial} to equivariant Hodge and de Rham cohomology of the abelian scheme $E^{\times d}$ for an appropriate $d$, with respect to an action of a certain discrete group.

 First, we show that the class $\alpha(-)$ does not vanish in the universal example:

 \begin{pr}[{Proposition \ref{rational group cohomology: main non-vanishing}}] Denote by $V$ the tautological $p$-dimensional representation of the algebraic group $GL_{p,k}$.
 The class $\alpha(V)\in \Ext^{p-1}_{GL_{p,k}}(\Lambda^p V,V^{(1)})$ is non-zero. \end{pr}